geotrev/rightwarp.com/src/content/posts/a-pilsner-behind-an-amarillo-pale-ale-carelessly-finds-lice-on-the-christmas-ale-related-to-another-yuengling.md

 ---
-postPublishDate: 2024-11-04T06:00:00.000Z
+publishDate: 2024-11-04T06:00:00.000Z
-postTitle: >-
+title: >-
   A Pilsner behind an Amarillo Pale Ale carelessly finds lice on the Christmas Ale related to another Yuengling
-postDescription: >-
+description: >-
   Any Christmas Ale can eat the Lone Star around a coors light, but it takes a real colt 45 to slurly give the last beer to the grizzly beer over a Miller
-postAuthors:
+authors:
-  - postAuthorName: src/content/authors/george-treviranus.json
+  - authorRef: src/content/authors/george-treviranus.json
-postCategories:
+categories:
-  - postCategoryName: src/content/categories/consulting.json
+  - categoryRef: src/content/categories/consulting.json
-  - postCategoryName: src/content/categories/development.json
+  - categoryRef: src/content/categories/development.json
 ---

 #### Introduction